PTCInc/Universal-Device-Driver-Examples/Mettler Toledo/Shared Data Server/README.md

 - Kepware versions 6.11 or higher that support the UDD v2.0 profile

+## Profile Notes

+- SDS Message termination characters may vary by model and implementation from Mettler Toledo.
+Use the `SDS_TERMINATOR_SEND` and `SDS_TERMINATOR_RECEIVE` variables to modify message terminators as needed.

 ## Tag Configuration

 Tags can be created either using a predefined data address, system address or an SDS address defined by the interface.